Wachenröder: Release

 The game was released in Japan on August 6, 1998 for the Sega Saturn, and published by Sega.
 The game received a television commercial featuring the character Segata Sanshiro.

-The little artbook that comes packed with the game, begins with a longer German text that tells the background story in lyric poetry.
+The little artbook that comes packed with the game begins with a longer German text that tells the background story in lyric poetry.

 The game's soundtrack, Wachenröder Original Game Soundtrack, was published by Marvelous Entertainment.

-The game received previews in various magazines in Europe and North America, however it was never released outside of Japan.
+The game received previews in various magazines in Europe and North America.
+However, it was never released outside of Japan.

 Reception

 Weekly Famitsu gave the game a score of 29 out of 40.
 Reviewers compared the presentation and graphics to Final Fantasy Tactics.

 The German magazine Video Games praised the quality of the use of the German that exists in the game.

 Three reviewers for the Japanese Sega Saturn Magazine gave the game scores of 7, 6, and 8 respectively.

 Gamers' Republic gave the game a B−, while praising the artwork and music, but were highly critical of the gameplay and graphics.
-The reviewer instead recommended Shining Force III: Scenario 2 as a better import title to play.
+Instead, the reviewer recommended Shining Force III: Scenario 2 as a better import title to play.
 In a separate review for the game's soundtrack, Gamers' Republic gave the score a B and recommended the music for fans of rpg music.

 In 2001, IGN writer David Smith listed the game as the second most wished game he would like to see ported to the PlayStation.
 He praised the artwork of the game saying "the character design and world art have a wonderfully grim, clammy, sepia-toned neo-Victorian sort of quality to them."